 Contact: Laurie Kappe

-Grassroots Community Leaders To Receive $25,000 Cash Awards for Violence Prevention Work
+$25,000 Cash Awards Honor Leaders in Violence Prevention

-On Nov.
-14, The California Wellness Foundation (TCWF) will honor these three grassroots activists with its 14th annual California Peace Prize at a ceremony in Los Angeles.
+The California Wellness Foundation (TCWF) will honor these three community leaders with its 15th annual California Peace Prize at a ceremony in San Francisco on November 14, 2007.
 In recognition of their efforts to prevent violence and promote peace, the honorees will each receive a cash award of $25,000.
-[Profiles and photographs of the honorees can be accessed at www.tcwf.org; video profiles are available on request.]
+[Visit www.tcwf.org for biographies and photographs; video profiles are available on request.]

 The California Wellness Foundation is an independent, private foundation created in 1992 with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.